Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: An extension of the results in multiple dimensions

-\item If all marginals of $G$ belong to the $\subexpo(s)$ class of distributions for some $s>0$, and $\hatGn$ is chosen to be the unrestricted optimizer, then $\Regret(\hat G;G)\leq \frac {d\pth{c_2 \max\{1,s\}}^{d+2}}n (\log (n))^{d+2}$. \end{enumerate} \end{theorem} The proofs of the above results are provided in \prettyref{app:multidim-proofs} below.
+\end{theorem} The proofs of the above results are provided in \prettyref{app:multidim-proofs} below.
 We conjecture these regret bounds in Theorem \ref{thm:main_multidim} are nearly optimal and factors like $(\log n)^d$ are necessary.
 A rigorous proof of matching lower bound for Theorem \ref{thm:main_multidim} will likely involve extending the regret lower bound based on Bessel kernels in \cite{PW21} to multiple dimensions; this is left for future work.